suren-m/cw/labs/02_kubernetes/06_jobs.md

 ## Setup

-* Create a directory called `jobs` within `cw_labs\kubernetes` directory and `cd` into it.
+* Create a directory called `jobs` within `cw_labs/kubernetes` directory and `cd` into it.
 Set your terminal to the `...../kubernetes/jobs` directory. (similar to how we did this in previous labs.
 If in doubt, take a look at 00_setup.md)

 ---